Creating Your Brand Style Guide, From the Ground Up

 A style guide is a document that contains all the information necessary to create collateral for your brand.
 It’s basically a bible that lays out the rules on how your brand should present itself to the world.
 It ensures consistency in all materials produced for any medium – no matter who produced it.

 While this is one of the most important documents any brand could have in their possession, many still do not have one.
-The reason for this is the time associated with creating one due to the shear amount of information that goes into a creating it.
+The reason for this is the time associated with creating one due to the sheer amount of information that goes into creating it.

 Now is the time to put effort into creating a style guide for your business.
 You will not regret the time spent, especially down the road when you hire a new employee and this document is already in place for training purposes.
 Here are the basics (and probably most important elements) to include in your style guide: